This article proposes five golden rules for effective classroom management to help you create a strategy for young students learning English.

 Rather than a technique, the key to effective classroom management is ESL teacher’s innate ability to earn students respect.
 If students like and respect you, they will naturally behave well because they want to please you.
 So how can an ESL teacher make this happen?

-Good Classroom Management Rule 1
+Classroom Management Rule 1

-Be a mentor not a friend and earn the children’s trust by being
+Be a mentor, not a friend, and earn the children’s trust by being firm, fair and consistent.

-Good Classroom Management Rule 2
+Classroom Management Rule 2

 Show your EFL / ESL pupils that you care about them.

-Good Classroom Management Rule 3
+Classroom Management Rule 3

 Get closer to your EFL / ESL pupils.

-Good Classroom Management Rule 4
+Classroom Management Rule 4

 Praise and encourage good behaviour.

-RewRewarding students is all part of the process.
-This does not mean taking them out to pizza.
-ESL teachers are usually not properly paid for the work they do without having to spend part of their salary on bribes for the children.
+RewRewarding students is all part of the process; however, a reward does not necessarily mean taking them out to pizza.
+ESL teachers are usually not paid adequately for their work without spending part of their salary on bribes for the children.

-Good Classroom Management Rule 5
+Classroom Management Rule 5

 Make your teaching style interesting and varied.

-The games also motivate homeless children living on the street to learn English.
+Games also motivate homeless children living on the street to learn English.

 These six golden rules will ensure that your ESL pupils trust you because they know what your rules are and that you will apply them.
 Your pupils will like you because you show them you care by taking time to talk to them and by getting close to them physically.
 They will like you because you make them feel good about themselves and learning English through your encouragement and enthusiasm.
-Finally they will respect you for your stimulating teaching through the use of ESL games, ESL stories, songs or ESL plays that tap into all learning styles.
+Finally they will respect you for your stimulating teaching through the use of ESL games, ESL stories, songs, or ESL plays that tap into all learning styles.